mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 poc version: https://github.com/mauriciopoppe/csi-sidecars

-#### Deployment Workflow Definition
+#### Development workflow

 After we see the Monorepo component running fine in integration/e2e tests in k8s, we need to perform a hard cut so that new deployment goes in the monorepo component only.

 ##### AIO MonoRepo state definition

-- inner-verified: Current state of AIO MonoRepo
+- Alpha (inner-verified): Current state of AIO MonoRepo
-- production-verified: Available for production environments, a Cloud vendor that's using it in its production environment.
+- Beta (production-verified): Available for production environments, a Cloud vendor can using it in its production environment.
-- released: Official released, Available for accept PRs from SIG Storage Developer
+- GA (released): Official released, Available for accept PRs from SIG Storage Developer
 - standalone: Never need sync codes from individual repos, AIO MonoRepo become the source of truth